iambenkis/ReactJs-Restaurant-App-/README.md

 # Benkis Restaurant

-> This project comes after the introduction of the ES6 class keyword, ES6 modules, and webpack.
-The main goal of this project is to show the understanding of the benefits of modularized code as well as the ability to set up a javascript application made of different modules using webpack.
+> This project I did after the introduction of the React Routingk.
+The main goal of this project is to show the understanding of the benefits of Routing and how it works with React components.

 ![screenshot](./resto.png)